 ● Poor state of clothing

 ● Untreated medical problems or frequent A&E visits

 ● Compulsive stealing

 A2.4 Sexual Abuse

-Involves forcing or enticing a student to take part in sexual activities, whether or not the student is aware of what is happening.
+Involves forcing or enticing a pupil to take part in sexual activities, whether or not the pupil is aware of what is happening.
 The activities may involve physical contact, including penetrative (rape or buggery) or nonpenetrative acts.
-It may include noncontact activities, such as involving students in looking at, or in the production of, pornographic materials or sexual online images, watching sexual activities or encouraging students to behave in sexually inappropriate ways.
+It may include noncontact activities, such as involving pupils in looking at, or in the production of, pornographic materials or sexual online images, watching sexual activities or encouraging pupils to behave in sexually inappropriate ways.